reposy/llms-gui/frontend-react-ts/project-meta/code-architecture-overview.md

    - Both properties must be kept in sync to ensure consistent behavior
    - Group nodes are defined with type `'group'`
    - Child nodes must have relative positions calculated from the parent group
+   - **Note:** The mechanism technically allows nesting group nodes (a group inside another group), however, this is not an officially supported or fully tested feature at this time.
+Unexpected behavior may occur with nested groups.

 2. **Position Handling**:
    - When a node is added to a group, its position must be converted from absolute to relative